wasimusu/distcache/description.md

 - Implement get, set, delete
 - Handle timeout
 - Log important stats like hits and misses
+- Implement consistent hashing
+- Deal with unavailable servers like cache miss.
+When they come back online again, they will be treated as new servers.

 - ##### TODO for cache
 - Log reconstruction (persistent)
+- Implement health checks
 - Expiration time on keys.
 It just makes each record expensive to store.
 - Implement increment and decrement in redis like counter
 - Make sure it works for single server node